Best AI Logo Generators Compared (2026)

 Vectura

-And one thing genuinely sets it apart in this set: only Vectura turns a logo into a short brand video — a multi-scene clip up to 12 seconds, in 16:9 or 9:16, silent, with your logo as the hero.
-If your problem is "I have a mark and now I need a whole brand's worth of assets that match," that continuity is the point.
+If your problem is "I have a mark and now I need a whole brand's worth of assets that match — and I want to keep shaping them," that's the point.
 If your problem is just "I need one great logo file," any of the tools above may serve you just as well.

 | Tool | Strength | Watch-out | Logo → video? |